Maryam993/NewCounterApp/AppReadMe.md

 starting View in which we we have some screen Layout

 Flex = 1
-seting the margin area on the bottom of an element align the child content in centre background color is pink item will be shown in center
+setting the margin area on the bottom of an element align the child content in centre background color is pink item will be shown in center